Introducing Conversation Intelligence, powered by Loris ->

 Optimizing content engagement

-Mixpanel's focus on event tracking tells you what content users interact with, but it struggles to explain why they engage (or don't).
-Contentsquare bridges this gap by combining quantitative data with rich, visual insights to turn user behavior into measurable revenue growth.
+Mixpanel's focus on event tracking tells you what content users interact with, but it still leaves teams piecing together why they engage (or don't).
+Contentsquare bridges the gap by combining quantitative data with rich, visual insights to turn user behavior into measurable revenue growth.

 You’ll get